raguay/ModalFileManager-NWjs/README.md

 - Drag and Drop works for copying or moving the current cursor and all selected files or directories (the current cursor location) within the application itself.
 If no keys pressed, it will be copied.
 If shift key is pressed, it will be moved.
 The drag begins with the current cursor.
 - Command Prompt for executing commands (`:` in any mode or `<ctrl>p` in normal mode).
 - Fully extendable with extensions using the extensions API
-- Fully extendable to alternate file systems
 - Fully theme-able.
 - A file details side panel can be shown to overlay the panel not currently focused (`toggleExtraPanel` command).
 It shows video previews and stats with the ffmpeg programs installed.
+Extensions can place special content in this panel as well.
 - Themes and extensions are explorable and downloadable from GitHub inside the program.
 - Hot keys are programmable
 - A number before a hot key runs it's associated command that many times (ex: `5j` will move the cursor 5 entries down the list).